ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 This request will retrieve the policies available for my policy group.

 Prerequisite :
-1. User ID creation is integrated with Kernel IAM. user id and password are shared offline once created.
+1. User ID creation is integrated with Kernel IAM. user id and password are shared off-line once created.
 2. Partner Manager IDs are back filled in Policy Group table.
 3. Policy manager and Partner manager are assumed to be same and pre-filled, before doing any operation.